Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2017-10-26-LIKO-12-Doodle-1-Powder.md

 - **ImageDatas:** They are the _data_ of an image that you can read pixels from, set pixels to, encode, export to a png, etc.., But without the ability to draw them.

+You can convert an ImageData to an Image and vice versa.

 ---

-So here I want to create an image with size of the screen, but leaving some space at the bottom for a toolbar, I can simply achive this by a single call !
+So here I want to create an image with the size of the screen, but leaving some space at the bottom for a toolbar, I can simply achive this by a single call !

 ```lua
 local sw, sh = screenSize() --Returns the size of the screen, so you won't ever have to remember the resolution of LIKO-12 screen :P